andipro123/Vish-21-Tech-Guide/README.md

 ### Renaming yourself

 **Rename yourself as soon as you join the server.
-Delays incurred due to people not renaming themselves are highly discouraged.**
+Rounds will start on given times strictly.
+Failing to rename yourself might result in you being dropped from the tabs**

 Detailed naming convention can be found <a href="#discord">here</a>.